UBC-MDS/DSCI532_World_Wide_Weapons_Report/reflection.md

   - Not understanding the country drop down, since they had to scroll to see changes.
   - Changing the map so countries without data were still visible in grey or some other colour.
   - Adding descriptions of the app and toggles.
-A general theme for the feedback was adding breif annotations to the app to address any user confusion.
+A general theme for the feedback was adding brief annotations to the app to address any user confusion.

 Based on the feedback it was easy and appropriate to add descriptions of the app in general, toggles and the data.
 We also added the grey countries on the map, so a lack of data was interpretable.
 Some larger scale suggestions, such as adding tabs for the different visualizations, or changing the layout with all the toggles on one side bar were given.
 However, based on time we decided the addition of descriptions was an easy way to address the reasons these larger scale changes were suggested.
 The most valuable part of the feedback process was observing the users work with our app.
-It was effective at allowing us to realize any large flaws with the structure, and letting us know which changes we needed to prioritize.
+It allowed us to realize any large flaws with the structure, and which changes we needed to prioritize.
 Overall the feedback led to improvements in the app and has allowed it to become more user friendly.